-The Building Physics Forum 2020 will expand the investigation with a focus on air movement, thermal performance and the control of moisture across building envelopes.
+The Building Physics Virtual Forum 2020 will focus on air movement, thermal performance and the control of moisture across building envelopes.

-The science of building physics aims to improve health and increase durability while delivering low-energy outcomes, supporting AIRAH’s advocacy for low-emission HVAC systems.
+As a science that aims to to improve health and increase durability while delivering low-energy outcomes, building physics supports AIRAH’s advocacy for low-emission HVAC systems.
 This means:

 The envelope of the building or container, its thermal performance and the air-sealing characteristics must all be optimised to ensure that the minimum amount of climate control energy is required